 Broken bone recovery

 Generally, I recommend the 30 minute session for localized or mild issues.
 For more severe problems or conditions that are more systemic (all over the body instead of just in one area), the 60 minute session would be the way to go.
 If if doubt, feel free to message me and I will be happy to direct you to the best session length for your needs.

 For people with chronic issues that need frequent MLD sessions, check out my packages which offer you a way to save money, get regular lymph drainage, and learn self-care techniques for lymph drainage.

 When should I NOT get lymph drainage?

-Acute kidney failure and acute heart failure are absolute contraindications, which means they should be avoided to maintain the health of the person overall.
+Acute kidney failure and acute heart failure are absolute contraindications, which means anyone with either of these conditions should avoid lymph drainage in order to best maintain their health overall.
 Active infections are also contraindicated.
 Be sure to be clear of infection before getting lymph drainage done.

 If the client in question is in need of palliative care, sometimes conditions that would otherwise be contraindications may still be treated with manual lymph drainage in the interest of comfort.
 For such cases, I will require documentation that they are on palliative or hospice care and may need approval from their doctor before beginning.
 This can be done by calling the doctor and requesting approval for MLD treatment and bringing in said document to your first session.